-How to purchase a MasterClass gift card in five
+How to purchase a MasterClass gift card in five easy steps

 If MasterClass sounds like the perfect gift for your loved one(s), you are only a few clicks away from finishing your purchase.
 In this section, I’ll walk you through step-by-step how to purchase and deliver your MasterClass gift.